stefanocoretta/phd-project/analysis/scripts/process.praat.md

 Remove tier: 1
 ```

 We can now get the number of intervals of the updated TextGrid and set the counter `index` to 1.
-The counter is used to read the ultrasound audio files, and in the names of the output files (it is feeded to the `zeroPadding` procedure to create sortable file names).
+The counter is used to read the ultrasound audio files, and in the names of the output files.

 ### "sync"+=
 ```praat